 This model is a wireless mouse that honors its name ‘Pro.’
 It offers professional gamers quality, speed, and performance while remaining wireless.
 It is suitable for gamers of all levels, whether they are power users or not.
 This mouse will be too much for most people, but it’s perfect for some.

 Wired + Wireless Connection & Latency

 This wireless model uses a USB receiver to achieve extremely low latency, as its name suggests.
-The mouse comes with a charging cable which will change the connection to wired when it is plugged into the computer.
+Logitech G Pro Wireless comes with a charging cable that will change the wireless connection to wired when it is plugged into the computer.

 You can use g Pro Wireless’s battery for 45 hours on a single charge.
 This makes it one of the most durable wireless mice batteries available.
 Logitech‘s G Hub software can turn off the RGB to extend the life of the G Pro battery.

 With only 80g, the G Pro mouse is the lightest on the market.
 This feature is a great option for people who need the lightest wireless mouse possible without sacrificing performance or size.

 Tracking Resolution & Tracking Speed